silpion/ansible-java/README.md

 which requires ``vars/versions/{{ java_oracle_version }}.yml`` to be configured.

-Starting with this role version the variable to choos between JDK or JRE has been renamed to ``java_oracle_distribution`` for consistency reasons.
+Starting with this role version the variable to choose between JDK or JRE has been renamed to ``java_oracle_distribution`` for consistency reasons.